 The Aberdeen Women's Center in Freetown gives free medical, and psychological care to the poorest and most neediest women of Sierra Leone.
 In the clinic 300 births take place per month, they treat up to 400 fistula patients per year, and the outpatient children’s clinic treats more than 2000 children per month.

 A blueprint for Africa's megacities

 We have developed a ‘hub and spokes’ model for Freetown to convert organic waste into clean energy, at once addressing the city’s waste problem and its severe shortage of power.
-A network of 40 small-scale (50-100kW), containerized Waste to Energy digesters, named Waste Transformers, will be run by local entrepreneurs in Freetown.
-In these small-scale anaerobic digesters, organic waste is inserted and turned into biogas or electricity and a natural fertilizer for local farmers.
-It will reduce the current cost of collecting waste, and providing a sustainable solution to waste issues, generating electricity or biogas, a natural fertilizer for local farmers to restore soil health, and creating jobs and stimulating entrepreneurship.
+A network of 40 small-scale (50-100kW), containerized Waste to value digesters, named Waste Transformers, will be run by local entrepreneurs in Freetown.
+In these small-scale anaerobic digesters, food waste is inserted and turned into biogas or electricity and a natural fertilizer for local farmers.
+It will reduce the current cost of collecting waste, and providing a sustainable solution to food waste issues, generating biogas or electricity, a natural fertilizer for local farmers to restore soil health and increase crop yield, and creating jobs and stimulating entrepreneurship.